digital-shephard/HopiumBot/docs/API_INTEGRATION_GUIDE.md

 #### Check Trend Invalidation

-Check if a specific symbol's trend has been invalidated (break of structure).
-Used for monitoring open positions.
+Check if a specific symbol's trend has been invalidated (break of structure). **Lightweight check** - returns basic status only.

 **Message**:
 ```json